mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "We haven't been too happy with each other lately, so I hope you're right."

 "Yes, that will happen from time to time," his voice had a tinge of melancholy.
-"I still remember once, my spouses and I were fighting about a color for our daughter's first sleeping rug.
-We never even asked her what she wanted; we were too obsessed with winning the fight.
-For weeks, It was like an obsession or a fever.
+"I still remember once, I was squabbling with my bundmaman about my son's first formal wear.
+We never even asked him what he wanted; we were too bent on winning the fight.
+For weeks, It went on like an obsession or a fever.
 We didn't speak, we didn't eat together.
 But then one day," he snapped the air with his fingers.

 "... what?"
 I asked.
 "One day, what?"

-"The fever is gone.
-Such a magnaniumous thing had overnight turned to nothing but a trifle."
+"The fever was gone.
+Such an overwhelming impediment was nothing but a trifle.
+They all end the same way."

-"Did you ever have a fight that didn't stop?"
+"You've never had a fight that wouldn't stop?"

-He paused and looked at me as if he had seen a younger version of himself in me. "...Perhaps we should stop now."
+He paused and looked at me as if he had seen a younger version of himself in me. "...Perhaps it's better if I don't talk about it."

 "I don't mean to pry.
 It's just... if you have any advice, it would be greatly appreciated."